coder-hxl/x-crawl/README.md

 ## Relationship with puppeteer

-The fetchHTML API internally uses the [puppeteer ](https://github.com/puppeteer/puppeteer) library to crawl pages.
+The fetchPage API internally uses the [puppeteer](https://github.com/puppeteer/puppeteer) library to crawl pages.

 The following can be done: